Facts and General Information About Bats

 Facts About Bats

-- There are more than 1331 species of bats in the world as of 2014, which count for more then 1/4 of all mammal species.
+- There are more than1400 species of bats in the world as of the 2020 count, which accounts for more than ¼ of all mammal species.

 - There are 47 species of bats found in the United States, Canada and Mexico.